Dumbbell Bent Over Lateral Raise vs Overhead Press

 Planfit Users' Choice about Dumbbell Bent Over Lateral Raise vs Overhead Press : Which is Better?

-Based on randomly selected data from 1 million completed workouts, Planfit users seem to prefer Dumbbell Bent Over Lateral Raise with a total of 17,552 compared to 17,150 for Overhead Press
+Based on randomly selected data from 1 million completed workouts, Planfit users log Dumbbell Bent Over Lateral Raise more often — 17,552 sessions compared to 17,150 for Overhead Press.

 Not sure whether Dumbbell Bent Over Lateral Raise or Overhead Press fits your goal?
 Get a personalized plan